Support our Nonprofit Magazine!

 I watched as families seemed to put together their activity calendars seamlessly; meanwhile, mine seemed like a nightmare of back-and-forward messages with little resolution.

-I watched as friends and strangers posed at Christmas parties and light shows–glowing with holiday spirit–as I sat at home, resenting life in the North American suburbs.
+I watched as friends and strangers posed at holiday parties and light shows–glowing with holiday spirit–as I sat at home, resenting life in the North American suburbs.

 Little by little, comparison began to take over until there was no room left for gratitude.